NixOS/nixpkgs/doc/stdenv/platform-notes.chapter.md

 - There are two legacy patterns that are being phased out.
 These patterns were used in the past to change the SDK version.
 They have been reimplemented to use the `apple-sdk` packages.

-  - `pkgs.darwin.apple_sdk_11_0.callPackage` - this pattern was used to provide frameworks from the 11.0 SDK.
-It now adds the `apple-sdk_11` package to your derivation’s build inputs.
+  - `darwin.apple_sdk_11_0.callPackage` - this pattern was used to provide frameworks from the 11.0 SDK.
+It is now the same as `callPackage`.
   - `overrideSDK` - this stdenv adapter would try to replace the frameworks used by your derivation and its transitive dependencies.
-It now adds the `apple-sdk_11` package for `11.0` or the `apple-sdk_12` package for `12.3`.
+It now adds the `apple-sdk_12` package for `12.3` and does nothing for `11.0`.
 If `darwinMinVersion` is specified, it will add `darwinMinVersionHook` with the specified minimum version.
 No other SDK versions are supported.

 - Darwin supports cross-compilation between Darwin platforms.
 Cross-compilation from Linux is not currently supported but may be supported in the future.
 To cross-compile to Darwin, you can set `crossSystem` or use one of the Darwin systems in `pkgsCross`.
 The `darwinMinVersionHook` and the SDKs support cross-compilation.
 If you need to specify a different SDK version for a `depsBuildBuild` compiler, add it to your `nativeBuildInputs`.